 Generally, the minimum credit score for getting any type of home loan is 500.
 However, these days, it IS possible to get a mortgage without any credit score.
 How is that possible?
 Are credit scores really subjective?
 Read on!

 A USDA loan is a good choice for a low or moderate income borrower who wants to get 100% financing.
 That's right – no down payment required!
 You do need to buy a home in a rural area, according to how USDA defines it, but still, this is a great program.
 As of fall 2016, the minimum credit score for a USDA loan for automatic approval is 640.
 However, you can go under that for a USDA mortgage that is underwritten manually.
 Also, if you have a debt to income ratio of 29% for home loan debt and 41% for all debt, you may need a 680 FICO score to be approved automatically.
 For a manually underwritten USDA loan, which takes longer, the middle score for all borrowers has to be at least 600.
 Further, you cannot show more than a single payment that has been 30 days late in the last 12 months.
+Talk to mortgage companies today to uncover the minimum credit score on USDA is.
 There also is a requirement that any Chapter 7 or 13 bankruptcies are at least three years ago.

 Veteran Home Loans